coldchair/CPRet/README.md

 3. **About the Dataset:**

-   The current retrieval problem database (as of Oct 2025) includes problems from the following online judges:
+   The current retrieval problem database (as of Nov 2025) includes problems from the following online judges:

    * [Codeforces](https://codeforces.com/)
    * [AtCoder](https://atcoder.jp/)